 our shortlist of important tips to know before off-roading in Death Valley

-- Carry TWO spare tires.
+- If you are traveling back roads using 4-wheel drive, be sure to carry TWO spare tires.
 Expect to have a flat tire when exploring 4×4 roads in canyons with old mining equipment and debris.
 Having a 2nd spare ensures that you can get out of the backcountry.
-There is no towing service nearby.
+There is no towing service nearby and it is quite expensive.
+Joining an off-road recovery group is a great way to learn skills and have people you can call to recover your vehicle.
+Here is a post about our own recovery experience to learn more about these great groups of outdoor adventure-loving good Samaritans.

 - There is NO cell phone service in most of Death Valley.
 Payphones are available at Stove Pipe Wells and Furnace Creek.
 2-way radios work well in most places and help when you are separated to stay connected with each other.